Junhanliu-dev/utu-coding-challenge/README.md

 ----
 #### The database is established using RDS postgres database service.
 In order to make the whole service running on local environment, the connection string should be replaced.
 #### The connection string is provided in the email for security concerns.
+#### The Caching strategy is explained on the Caching strategy.docx under the root folder.

 ## How to run the project on local environment
 ---